Bee Nest Removal Cost

 How Much Does Bee Nest Removal Cost?

 Honey bee nest removal in the UK can cost between £70 and £700, depending on the size, location, and ease of access.
-Bumblebee nest removal will cost slightly less, ranging between £60 and £140.
+Bumblebee nest removal costs slightly less, typically ranging from £60 to £140.

-The species of bee can impact the price you’ll pay for their removal.
-Honey bee colonies can contain between 20,000 and 60,000 bees, while bumblebee nests can carry up to 400.
-The extent of the issue is reflected in the cost.
+The species of bee affects the price you'll pay for removal.
+Honey bee colonies can contain between 20,000 and 60,000 bees, while bumblebee nests carry up to 400 — and this difference in scale is reflected in the cost.
+If you're unsure which species you're dealing with, a pest control specialist can identify the colony and recommend the most appropriate removal method.

 Bee Nest Removal Prices